Gearing Formula (Table of Contents)

 The formula for different gearing ratios can be derived by using the following steps:

-Step 1: Firstly, determine the total debt of the company, which is the aggregate of all long-term and short-term interest-bearing liabilities such as term loan, working capital loan, capital lease, etc.
+Step 1: Firstly, determine the total debt of the company, which is the aggregate of all long-term and short-term interest-bearing liabilities such as term loans, working capital loans, capital leases, etc.

-Step 2: Next, determine the company’s total equity, which is also known as shareholder’s equity.
+Step 2: Next, determine the company’s total equity, also known as shareholder’s equity.

-Step 3: Next, determine the company’s total assets, which is the sum of all capitalized resources employed in the business.
+Step 3: Next, determine the company’s total assets, the sum of all capitalized resources employed in the business.

 Step 4: The formula for a debt-to-equity ratio can be derived by dividing total debt (step 1) by total equity (step 2), as shown below.